Kinto/kinto.js/docs/tutorial.md

 Let's review the different result object properties:

-- `ok`: this is set to false when any error or conflict has been encountered;
+- `ok`: this is set to `false` when any error or conflict has been encountered;
-- `lastModified`: the collection lastest modification timestamp server returned;
+- `lastModified`: the collection latest modification timestamp;
 - `errors`: the list of encountered error (eg. IndexedDB errors) encountered, if any;
 - `created`: the list of records imported locally;
 - `updated`: the list of records updated locally; in our case, the `_status` and `last_modified` values were updated;
 - `deleted`: the list of records deleted locally;
-- `published`: the list of records published remotely; here we see we successfully pushed our two local tasks to the server;
+- `published`: the list of records published; here we see we successfully pushed our two local tasks;
 - `conflicts`: the list of conflicts encountered, if any (we'll see this in a minute);
 - `skipped`: the list of skipped operations; for example, if we're trying to remotely delete a record which doesn't exist on the server, that information will be listed here.